ShreeyaS2/Spider_ML_Task_1/applied_ml_domain/rag_pipeline/README.md

 - Query image search done using IndexFlatIP on normalised embedding
 - Reranking of retrieved chunks using a CrossEncoder
 - Answer generation using Gemini 2.5 Flash
-- Streamlit UI showing the final answer, most relevant image and retrieved chunks
+- Streamlit UI showing the final answer, most relevant image and retrieved chunks ranked by relevance

 ## Setup